Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 NodeJS version 14 is no longer supported.
 NodeJS 18 is recommended and 16 is the minimum supported version.

+## Legacy TypeScript support

+Polaris no longer supports multiple versions of TypeScript with downlevel-dts.
+Polaris only builds one set of types based on the current version of TypeScript in the project.

 ## Components

 ### Removed deprecated Collapsible argument